 The Board renewal process is overseen by the Remuneration and Nomination Committee and involves reviewing the Board composition to ensure the Board has an appropriate mix of experience and skills to fulfil its responsibilities effectively.

-During FY21, Mr Bruce Clement was appointed on 1 September 2021 as an independent non-executive director.
+At the commencement of the reporting period, Mr Nigel Burgess was appointed to the Board as a non-executive director.